 Reviews

 Illumaesthetic is a leading developer and service provider in the automotive after-market industry located in California, USA.
 Illumaesthetic develops and manufactures some of the most unique and innovative parts in the aftermarket cosmetic market and they have multiple Modix’s 3D printers to fulfill their design and service needs.
-Here are a few of their amazing projects, mainly printed with Modix BIG-180X.
+Here are a few of their amazing projects, Check them on Instagram.

 3D printed wing